Frederik3152/basement_inventory/README.md

    - Use multiple barcodes for items that come in different brands/sizes
    - Remove barcode fields with the "-" button

+### Editing Items
+1. Click the edit button (pencil icon) on any item card
+2. Modify any item details including:
+   - Name, category, stock levels, unit, location
+   - Add or remove barcodes
+   - Update stock quantities
+3. Use the "Delete Item" button to permanently remove items
+4. All changes are saved immediately

 ### Barcode Scanning
 1. Click "Scan Barcode" button
 2. Allow camera access when prompted